Lukasz13866417/GPU_SDL_Drawing/README.md

 # Basic Hardware Renderer
-Can draw 3D colored triangles using the GPU with self-made OpenCL scripts that use barycentric coords and interpolation to compute Z-buffer values.
+Mostly proof of concept Can draw colored 3D triangles using the GPU with self-made OpenCL scripts that use barycentric coords and interpolation to compute Z-buffer values.
 There's a demo in ```main.cpp```.
 You can walk around a scene with rotating 3D towers.
 ![image](https://github.com/user-attachments/assets/facabfe3-f67e-4228-8c19-6ff5d7ba09a7)